sfuesss/website/README.md

 # ESSS Website

-This is the website revision as of Fall 2023.
+This is the website revision starting of Summer 2023.
 This website was designed by Roberto Selles experimenting with his new web markup language [Triple-M](https://www.npmjs.com/package/triple-m).

+New features of this revision compared to the last edition include:
+- A minimized layout with a fresh stylesheet and modern graphics
+- Easier navigation with independent links
+- Announcements being pulled directly from our discord server

 ## Development
-If you are a Future Director of Website, or wish to contribute here is how to setup and run the environment:
+This is a website that would possibly be maintained in the future, so these are the steps to setup the workspace for development

+### Requirements
+These include skill requirements:
+- Node.js
+  - Sass (SCSS)
+  - Javascript
+  - Triple-M

 ```bash
 # Cloning the Project
 git clone https://github.com/sfuesss/website